-(1) The Government defines unemployment to include all persons 15 years old and older without work who (i) are looking for work, (ii) have established a new business, (iii) are not looking for work because they do not expect to find work, or (iv) have made arrangements to start work on a date subsequent to the unemployment measurement dates.
+- P Preliminary. - (1) Working age population refers to all persons in Indonesia 15 years old or older and includes certain non-workforce categories such as students and home makers. - The Government defines unemployment to include all persons 15 years old and older without work who (i) are looking for work, (ii) have established a new business, (iii) are not looking for work because they do not expect to find work, and (iv) have made arrangements to start work on a date subsequent to the unemployment measurement date.